maskedcoder/CartoonJS/README.markdown

 Sends the Animation backward 15 seconds, or to the start, if the current time is less than 15 seconds.

-##### Animation.stepAnimation([update]) -> null

-Draws the next frame in the animation and schedules itself to be called again, unless the animation is finished, or `this.state` is set to `ready` or `paused`, or if `update` is `true`.
-If `update` is `true`, the current time will also be recalculated.
-If the global `DEBUG` is set, the frames per second will be calculated for the last two frames and logged in the console.

-- `update` : Bool whether or not the call is a refresh that is not a scheduled part of the Animation playback (e.g. if the Animation is getting moved to a totally different place in the playback and there needs to be an immediate redraw)

 ### AnimationScene

 Represents a scene during an Animation.
 Each scene gets to keep track of key frames.
 The Animation checks each step to see what AnimationScene is active; the active AnimationScene checks each step to see what CartoonItems are changing, and these changes finally get drawn.